Cindy02050/ProfOlaf/README.md

 }
 ```

+## Replication Package

+Our replication package with all our experiments is available in [zenodo](https://zenodo.org/records/18399259).
+Please do not forget to git pull to use the latest version of the tool.

 ---

 This document provides a walkthrough of ProfOlaf, demonstrating how the tool supports automated and semi-automated snowballing for literature reviews.
 The tool is available both as a **web application** and as a **command-line interface**.
 Here we describe the typical usage of the command-line version, which exposes the full pipeline.

 ## Prerequisites and Input

-Currently, ProfOlaf ca be ran with Python3.10.
+Currently, ProfOlaf can only be ran with Python3.10.
 Other versions might cause dependency conflicts.
+Please create a virtual environment with Python3.10 to run the tool.

 Before running ProfOlaf, the user must prepare: